top of page

 Did you know?
 Toilet paper is a problem in the mountains

-This does not mean that "if buried in the ground, it will decompose naturally (in the soil) immediately."
-In fact, for paper to decompose naturally, it needs to be buried deep in the ground where there are many microorganisms, and it takes many years for it to be naturally decomposed.
-"Water-soluble" is only effective in sewage facilities or toilets equipped with equivalent facilities.
-On the other hand, if water-soluble paper is thrown away in the mountains, it will dissolve in the rain and stick to rocks and soil, making it difficult to clean up, and in the worst case, impossible to recover.
-This type of unrecoverable paper is often scattered in places where people can avoid seeing, such as at forks in the hiking trails and rest points, which not only affect the beauty of the area but also the surrounding ecosystem.
-There is also a method of burning it with a lighter after use to turn it into ashes, but in reality, in most cases it does not burn completely immediately after use, and there is a risk of it causing a forest fire, so this method is not recommended unless you are very familiar with it.
-As a general rule, when using used paper outside of mountain huts with disposal facilities or public toilets, it is best and easiest to take it home in a sealed bag and then dispose of it after returning to an appropriate place.
-I think that this is something that needs to be called out and made known to hikers and people who work in the mountains so that they can spend their time in the mountains more comfortably.
+This does not mean that burying paper in the ground will immediately decompose it naturally (in the soil).
+In fact, for paper to decompose naturally, it takes many years, especially after being buried deep in the soil where microorganisms abound.
+Water-soluble paper is only effective in sewage systems or toilets equipped with equivalent facilities.
+Conversely, if water-soluble paper is discarded in the mountains, it dissolves in rain and sticks to rocks and soil, making it difficult to clean and, in the worst case, impossible to retrieve.
+This unrecoverable paper is often found scattered in secluded areas such as trail junctions and rest stops, affecting not only the aesthetics but also the surrounding ecosystem.
+While burning paper to ashes with a lighter after use is an option, it does not burn completely immediately after use and poses a risk of forest fires, so this method is not recommended unless you are very experienced.
+As a general rule, when discarding used paper outside of mountain huts or public toilets with collection or incineration facilities, it is best to carry it home in a sealed bag and then return to the appropriate location to dispose of it.
+I believe that this is something that needs to be promoted and spread by each hiker and by people who work in the mountains, so that they can enjoy their time in the mountains more comfortably.

-Some people may think that pocket tissues are not mountain tools, but the more we use things in our daily lives, the more we appreciate them when we are in the mountains.
-When I look at this tissue case, I realize that "with a change of perspective and a little modification, it can become very useful in the mountains."
-This is the origin of "OGAWAND".
+Some people may think that pocket tissues are not mountain gear, but the more we use things casually in our daily lives, the more we appreciate them when we are in the mountains.
+When you look at this tissue case, you realize that "with a change of perspective and a little modification, it can become convenient in the mountains," and in a sense, this is the origin of "OGAWAND."

 Double Face